 In the remake, the kids whine about everything, bully each other mercilessly, and trash their beautiful home on a daily basis.
 When Martin quits his job in the end to focus more on his children, I couldn’t help but wonder, “Really?
 You want to spend more time with them?”

-Here’s the gorgeous old house the family moves into in the 2003 remake, which was systematically destroyed for “comic effect” throughout the movie:
+*UPDATE: The gorgeous old house the family moves into in the 2003 remake is on the market!

 You can get the book the movie was based on here and get the DVD of the classic here (affiliate links).
 You can see more photos of the Second Empire Victorian in my post about Meet Me in St. Louis, and the list of all the other movie houses I’ve featured on my Houses Onscreen page!